I prepared my dough in the Nutril mill artiste. You can prepare it any stand mixer or knead it hand also.

 Divide the prepared dough into equal parts and roll them into smooth balls.
 I divided my dough into twelve balls.

 On a dusted surface, take one ball and roll it out into a small circle, 3 to 4 inches in diameter.
 Do not roll it too thin.
-Now place the aloo stuffing in the middle and slightly flatten it.
-It helps for the even rolling.
+Now place about 2 tbsp of broccoli carrot filling in the center.
 Add the filling according to your dough size.
-It will be difficult to roll if you overfill.
+It won't be easy to roll if you overfill.
 The filling might ooze out.

 Bring all the edges in a pleated/folded fashion towards the center.
-Usually, all the recipes call to pinch off the excess dough as we bring the edges to the center.
-But I don't do that.
-I just press the excess dough and flatten it.
+As I bring the edges to the center, I don't pinch off the excess dough.
+I press the excess dough and flatten it.

 Now using the rolling pin, evenly roll the paratha into 6 to 7-inch circle.
-The paratha dimensions are just to provide a rough idea.
+The paratha dimensions are to provide a rough idea.
 Depending upon the dough size and your preference, roll them.
 Also, you can roll into triangles or squares as well.
-Apply equal pressure when rolling.
-That's something that I learned from my friend.
+Roll it gently and apply equal pressure when rolling.
 Shake off the excess flour.

 Similarly, make all the parathas and keep them ready.
 If you are getting started with parathas, roll all the parathas first.
 As you become a pro, you can roll and cook simultaneously.